tpoisot/ms_spegen_cooc/ms.md

 We employ three datasets: two for antagonistic (ectoparasite--animal host and insect herbivore--plant) interactions, and one for mutualistic (pollinator--plant) interactions.
-Parasitism networks were collected by Stanko and colleagues [@sta02] and consist of 121 networks of ectoparasites infecting rodents in Central Europe, collected in a range of continental ecosystems over a period of 19 years.
-Herbivory networks (a total of 23) were collected by Thébault and Fontaine [@the10] from various literature records.
+Parasitism networks were from Stanko and colleagues [@stan02;@stanXX] and consist of 121 networks of ectoparasites infecting rodents in Central Europe, collected in a range of continental ecosystems over a period of 19 years.
+Herbivory networks (a total of 23) were collected by Thébault and Fontaine [@theb10] from various literature records.
 Data on mutualistic interactions are the 29 “plant–pollinators” networks deposited in the *InteractionWeb* database (`http://www.nceas.ucsb.edu/interactionweb/`) as of May 2012.
 These data are insect–plant contacts, aggregated from different sources, spanning a period of over 30 years.
 Species with no interaction were removed from the original datasets.
-Some networks had less than 1000 possible randomizations, which did not allow for efficient or meaningful randomisation [@poi14], and as such were discarded from the analysis.
+Some networks had less than 1000 possible randomizations, which did not allow for efficient or meaningful randomisation [@pois14a], and as such were discarded from the analysis.
 The final dataset has 115 parasitism networks, 6 herbivory networks, and 12 pollination networks.
 Because the sample size is unbalanced, we put particular emphasis on the discussion of